 However, with hundreds of options to choose from, choosing the right shampoo and conditioner set for your locks can be a challenge.
 You’ll need to consider your hair type, the ingredients, and any special hair concerns you have, like dandruff prevention or keeping your color-treated hair strong and vibrant.

 Our buying guide has everything you need to know when shopping for shampoo and conditioner sets, including how much you should expect to pay and a few hair care tips.
-For our five favorite shampoo and conditioner sets, see the matrix above.

 The main consideration when choosing a shampoo and conditioner set is your hair type.